Frederick "Chip" LeMieux, Head

 A student majoring in Agricultural Education-Grades 6-12 is responsible for all requirements pertaining to Teacher Education Preparation.

-The Department of Agricultural Sciences offers minors in Agricultural Sciences, Environmental Science, and Wildlife Management.
+The School of Agricultural Sciences offers minors in Agricultural Sciences, Environmental Science, and Wildlife Management.
 Requirements are listed in each program.

 McNeese Course Equivalencies for the LCPAC Core